dtekcth/data101/src/beginner/cli/packagemanagers.md

 ### Updating
 The differentiation between _update_ and _upgrade_ here is important.
-Update means to update Homebrew itself, which also includes Updating the version of packages that *can* be installed.
+Update means to update Homebrew itself, which also includes updating the version of packages that *can* be installed.
 Upgrade is what actually updates the packages on your computer to the most recent version.
 After upgrading we suggest always running `brew cleanup` as well to get rid of old files.
 They can all be run together